 We’re fans of the Walpole Wilderness area and love this nature based escape destination.
 For a full list of 12 things to do in Walpole with Kids check out our comprehensive blog post.

-Over the past few years we’ve been lucky enough to visit the Tree ToP Walk and have compiled this awesome list of how to best prepare for a trip to the Valley of the Giants Tree ToP Walk with Kids.
+Over the past few years we’ve been lucky enough to visit the Tree ToP Walk with Kids a few times, and have compiled this awesome list of how to best prepare for a trip to the Valley of the Giants Tree Top Walk with Kids.

 Once you arrive at the site, there are three main things to see, the 600metre walk around the top of the Tree Tops to a height of 40 metres, another shorter walk through the bases of the Red Tingle Trees and then a quirky information centre.

 5 Top Tips to visit the Tree Top Walk with Kids

 - Go around the Tree Top Walk two or more times!

 Your ticket gives you entry to the Tree ToP Walk and once you are in, you can go around and around.
 It takes about 20 minutes to walk around, and the first time we were so caught up by the height and movement of the suspension bridge (yes, it wobbles!) we didn’t really look at the trees.
 Second time round, we relaxed and got the famous bird’s eye view… listened to the wind in the trees, marvelled at the view and did some bird watching.
 So definitely take a hike twice!